idiocc/koa/documentary/index.md

 </tr>
 </table>

+This package actually compiles the [Goa Source Code](/idiocc/goa).
+You can find all the documentation on that package's page.

 <!-- therefore they work not just with TypeScript-based editors and don't require downloading additional data. -->

 ## Table Of Contents